hendrikmitk/feito/README.md

 ## Roadmap

-At the time of writing, feito is just a simple todo list app.
+At the time of writing, feito is just a simple to-do list app.
 In fact, it's just a list app with rudimentary functionality.
 I'm working on making feito more comprehensive and first of all actually usable.